vectordotdev/vector/rfcs/2024-03-22-20170-trace-data-model.md

 # RFC 20170 - 2024-03-22 - Establish an Internal Trace Model

-As of today there is an already existing Log and Metric event model, the purpose is to establish an internal model for describing a trace event.
+As of today there is an already existing Log and Metric event model, I propose to establish a canonical internal model for describing a trace event in Vector.

 ## Context